triton-inference-server/server/docs/metrics.md

 The tritonserver --allow-metrics=false option can be used to disable all metric reporting and --allow-gpu-metrics=false can be used to disable just the GPU Utilization and GPU Memory metrics.
 The --metrics-port option can be used to select a different port.
+For now, Triton reuses http address for metrics endpoint.
+The option --http-address can be used to bind http and metrics endpoints to the same specific address when http service is enabled.

 The following table describes the available metrics.